roemeren/tableau-workbook-extractor/README.md

     cd C:\path\to\root\myrepo
     pip install -r requirements.txt
     ```
-3. **Run the Python script** by running the command `python tableau-workbook-extractor.py` inside the working directory (= downloaded repo folder)
+4. **Run the Python script** by running the command `python tableau-workbook-extractor.py` inside the working directory (= downloaded repo folder)

 **Note**: the script **hasn't been tested on Linux and MacOS** and still has a known **open issue** related to backward vs forward file path separators.
+This may be fixed in future releases.

 ## Other ways to run the script (not available yet)

 In the future other ways to run the tool may be implemented:

-- **Separate Linux and/or MacOS executables**: these can be created by running [PyInstaller](https://pyinstaller.org/en/stable/) separately on these operations systems.
+- **Separate Linux and/or MacOS executables**: these can be created by running [PyInstaller](https://pyinstaller.org/en/stable/) separately on machines containing these operations systems.
 - **Docker containers**: this is a platform-independent solution that only requires the installation of [Docker](https://www.docker.com/).
 Running the container will automatically create the environment (Graphviz + Python + package versions) and run the tool.
-It however has some disadvantages:
-    - Docker should be installed and run from the command line (= less user-friendly)
-    - GUI elements (file browsers) may not work correctly anymore on 1 or more operating systems.
-This means that the GUI elements should be replaced by specifying arguments (like the full path to the workbook) in text format in the command line (= less user-friendly)
+To make this work however some significant changes will have to be made to the GUI elements and the used run environment.

-## How to create the Windows Executable and release
+## How the executable is created

 The tool's executable is created using the [PyInstaller](https://pyinstaller.org/en/stable/) package.
 It bundles a Python application and all its dependencies into a single package, in this case an exe file.

-For any commit in the repo an executable version `tableau-workbook-extractor.exe` of the main script `tableau-workbook-extractor.py` can be created as follows:
+For any commit in the repo an executable version `tableau-workbook-extractor.exe` of the main script `tableau-workbook-extractor.py` can be created locally as follows:

 1. Clone the repo locally and replicate the environment (see section 'How to run the script on Windows/Linux/MacOS (Python)').
 This will make sure that the PyInstaller package gets installed as well.
 2. Activate the environment and change the directory to the repo directory (that contains the `tableau-workbook-extractor.py` script)
 3. Run the command `pyinstaller --onefile tableau-workbook-extractor.py`.
 This will create a new executable `tableau-workbook-extractor.exe` in a subfolder `dist`.
 This file as well as other files that are created (e.g. in the `build` subfolder) are not tracked and therefore will not impact the repository.
 4. This file can be renamed and used in the next releases of the tool

+As previously mentioned, these steps are automated for the Windows executable via a GitHub Actions workflow.

 ## Known issues